 Whole school approaches The universal offer to all children and YP.
-Additional, targeted support and provision Specialist, individualised support and provision Î All pupils' views and opinions are valued.
+Additional, targeted support and provision Specialist, individualised support and provision Ŷ All pupils' views and opinions are valued.
 Through the school council the pupil voice is represented in all aspects of the school.
-Well being and involvement screening.
+Well being and involvement screening are carried out during Own Learning time and during Teacher directed activities.
 SEND pupils are included in all consultation groups.
 Additional provision is developed in light of pupil voice and observed needs.
 Many observations take place during Own Learning Time and review time when children reflect on their learning and discuss their personalised next step.
 Individual support is responsive to the views and needs of pupils with SEND.
 Pupils' views and assessed needs are an integral part of TAC meeting, SEN and Annual Reviews.
-Pupils' views are incorporated into personalised learning experiences which are represented by their Individual Educational Plans.
-(IEP's) All documentation is presented in a format that is accessible to the pupil.
+Pupils' views are incorporated into personalised learning experiences which are represented by their Individual Educational Plans (IEPs) and 'all about me' folders.
+All documentation is presented in a format that is accessible to the pupil.